craftingcity/The-Known-World/Game Notes/NPCs/High Power/Barons of Combine NPCs/Baron Xuiop.md

 ## Baron
 ### they/them

 > A lumbering set of six limbs enters the room.
 They are furred in brown and end in a grip of razors.
-At this beasts center, a dull red glow eminates underneath its fur.
-With a deep bassy growl; "Greetings."
+At this beasts center, a dull red glow emanates underneath its fur.
+With a deep bassy growl, the scaled head bellows greetings.

 A description of their function in the world.